ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-bulk-insert-operation-changes.dotnet.markdown

-# Changes API : How to subscribe to bulk insert operation changes?
+# Changes API: How to subscribe to bulk insert operation changes?

 `ForBulkInsert` method can be used to acquire notifications for bulk insert operations.